Get Building

 Building Permits in Nova Scotia

-• Development Permit Required when your project needs to be assessed against local land use bylaws, including setbacks, lot coverage, and building height.
-In HRM, most new builds need both a development permit and a building permit.
-They are often reviewed together but issued separately.
+• Development Permit Development permit is required when your project must be assessed against local land use bylaws, including setbacks, lot coverage, and building height.
+In HRM, most new builds require both a development permit and a building permit, reviewed together but issued separately.

-• Secondary Suite Permit Required when adding a legal secondary suite or in-law apartment to an existing home.
-HRM reviews fire separation, egress, parking, and utility standards carefully for these.
-Getting this right from the start is what makes the suite legal and insurable.
+• Secondary Suite Permit Planning to add a legal suite or in-law apartment?
+This permit covers fire separation, egress windows, parking, and utility standards specific to secondary units.
+Getting it right from day one is what makes your suite legally rentable and fully insurable.

-• Accessory Building Permit Required for detached structures on your property, including garages, workshops, garden studios, or backyard suites.
-Rules around size, setbacks, and placement vary by zone.
-A backyard suite requires its own permit process and must meet the same fire and accessibility standards as the main dwelling.
+• Accessory Building Permit Required for detached structures including garages, workshops, garden studios, or backyard suites.
+Rules around size, setbacks, and placement vary by zone, and backyard suites are held to the same fire and accessibility standards as the main home.

-The permit information on this page is based on current requirements from Halifax Regional Municipality and the Government of Nova Scotia as of 2026.
-Requirements, fees, and timelines can change.
-We do our best to keep this guide accurate and up to date, but we recommend confirming the details that apply to your specific project directly with HRM's Planning and Development team before you start.
-Signature Home Builders is not responsible for changes made by municipal or provincial authorities after the date of publication.
-This page is intended as a general guide only and does not constitute legal or regulatory advice.
+Permit requirements, fees, and timelines are based on current Halifax Regional Municipality and Government of Nova Scotia guidelines as of 2026 and are subject to change.
+Confirm the details for your specific project directly with HRM's Planning and Development team.
+This content is intended as a general guide only and does not constitute legal or regulatory advice.

-Not every project requires a permit, but most structural work does.
-In HRM, you will need a building permit for :
+Not every project requires a permit, but any work that affects your home's structure, core systems, or livable space almost certainly does.
+In HRM, the following projects require a building permit before work can begin:

 New home construction or additions